erxgithub/boomtown/README.md

-# Boomtown Project - Part 1 of 2
+# Boomtown Project - Part 2 of 2

 Boomtown is a web-based application that supports a local sharing economy by allowing users to browse, share, and borrow items.

 ## Technologies

 React, Redux, and React Router
+Firebase
+Apollo Server/Client
+GraphQL
+Postgres

 Material UI components
 - Card, CardActions, CardHeader, CardTitle, CardText, CardMedia